egg-user/Capstone-Butech/BuTect Model/README.md

-This model uses the MobileNetV2 and uses the Indian Fruit Dataset (https://data.mendeley.com/datasets/b6fftwbr2v/1).

-The dataset has 18 different categories, but the model only uses 10 categories consists of 5 fruits with their good or bad variance.
+This model employs the MobileNetV2 architecture and utilizes the Indian Fruit Dataset (https://data.mendeley.com/datasets/b6fftwbr2v/1).
+While the dataset comprises 18 distinct categories, the model focuses on 10 categories encompassing 5 fruits with their good and bad variants.